trombik/infrataster-plugin-pgsql/README.md

 end
 ```

-You can specify username and password by options passed to `Infrataster::Server.define`:
+You can specify username and password by options passed to `Infrataster::Server.define` in spec_helper.rb:

 ```ruby
 Infrataster::Server.define(